MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 1. I want to run unattended flow.
 What licenses do I need?

-   You need either **Power Automate premium plan** (previously Power Automate per user plan with attended RPA) or Power Automate per flow plans as a base license and Unattended add-on to be able to run the unattended flow.
+   You need either **Power Automate Premium plan** (previously Power Automate per user plan with attended RPA) or Power Automate per flow plans as a base license and Unattended add-on to be able to run the unattended flow.

 1. I need multiple instances running unattended.
 Do I need multiple add-ons?